 Admitted Student Checklist

 Welcome to Trinity as an admitted student!
 We are excited to have you join us.
 This checklist will help you navigate all the steps you need to complete prior to move-in day.
-We’ve provided all the information you will need below.
+We’ve provided all the information you will need when you start as a student in Fall 2020.

-Complete the Free Application for Federal Student Aid (FAFSA) to be considered for need-based aid (US Citizens and permanent residents only).
+US Citizens and Permanent Residents: Complete the Free Application for Federal Student Aid (FAFSA) to be considered for need-based aid.
 Have the FAFSA information sent to Trinity Christian College by entering Trinity’s FAFSA code: 001771.

 Your Trinity Student Portal is where you will view your financial aid, housing assignment, class schedule, required books, and other important information as it becomes available.
 Your Student ID and temporary password will be emailed to you prior to registering for classes.